oOperaho/Cruzeiro/README.md

   ![Bot](https://user-images.githubusercontent.com/61850743/120260002-5f3c2b00-c26b-11eb-9ee6-22d976f88bb7.png)

-I'll update every change or issues on the application, this readme just tells the things i did to solve some problems.
+I'll update every change or issue on the application, this readme just tells the things i did to solve some problems.
 If there's something that can be changed or solved in a better way, i can edit the readme anytime, so it can be helpful to others.